In The Studio with Redbeard

 Foreigner- 4- Mick Jones, Lou Gramm, Kelly Hansen

-Just a few short weeks after the July 1981 release of their fourth album _4_ , Foreigner was set to open their American tour in Memphis where I led the #1-rated radio station ROCK 103.
-Foreigner founder/songwriter/ guitarist Mick Jones agreed to join me for an interview the previous evening, about which was clearly going to be one of the top albums that year.
-But Mick had a request of his own: to use the radio station’s off-air production facility to build a dramatic sonic introduction for the very beginning of every Foreigner performance on that tour.
+Just a few short weeks after the July 1981 release of their fourth album, _4_, Foreigner was set to open their American tour in Memphis where I led the #1-rated radio station, ROCK 103.
+Foreigner founder/songwriter/guitarist Mick Jones agreed to join me for an interview the previous evening to talk about Foreigner 4 which was clearly going to be one of the top albums that year.
+But Mick had a request of his own: to use the radio station’s off-air production studio to build a dramatic sonic introduction for the very beginning of every Foreigner performance on that tour.
 Jones conceived of the sound of a jet airplane’s engines going from taxi-ing to the high decibel scream of a full throttle take-off, which would play over the huge concert P.A. speakers as Foreigner launched into their opening song each night on the tour.

 Share this entry